-- The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 35 3.
-The immediate area will be evacuated. - 36 4.
-The source of the release will be mitigated, if possible.
+- If a release of TRU mixed waste has occurred, the emergency will be managed as a potential radiological release, and radiological control measures will determine the activities that can be performed safely, which may include the following: - 1.
+The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
+The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Prior to the re-entry following an event involving containers that are managed as TRU mixed waste, a Radiological Work Permit (RWP) will be prepared.